oicleevan/collatz/README.md

 ## submitting

-ideal conditions for the software:
+ideal conditions for the program:

 - it should provide the option to manually take input from command line, as well as optionally in the program itself.
 - it ideally would add data to an array/list, and then prints that list to the terminal/window.